Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 What’s Not Allowed:

-Visiting distant relatives (cousins, aunts, etc.) unless categorized as “family” under immigration policy
+Visiting distant relatives (cousins, aunts, etc.) unless categorised as “family” under immigration policy

 Trying to overstay or become a permanent resident from a visitor visa.
 The objective in this case is to encourage short-term family reunions while also avoiding abuse of the system.